Kotlin/KEEP/proposals/KEEP-0452-assign-once.md

 ```

 As delegates implementing `AssignOnce` interface are considered stable by convention,
-it has to be made sealed to prohibit extensions that do not conform to stability.
+allowing users to extend it freely might be dangerous.
-This is the problem with enabling smartcasts for `Lazy` delegates in the similar way,
+This is the problem with enabling smartcasts for `Lazy` delegates in a similar way,
 as users can technically define their own `Lazy` delegates that are not stable.
+We see two possible solutions for `AssignOnce`:
+* Make it sealed, thus prohibiting custom implementations altogether.
+* Mark it with `@SubclassOptInRequired` [annotation](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-subclass-opt-in-required/),
+  forcing opt-in to extend and thus requiring carefulness from users.

 We also refrain from introducing general support for stable property delegates at this point.
 For more details, see the [No General Stability Semantics](#no-general-stability-semantics) section.